Best car stereos for 2019

 Audio/Video features: To back up their heritage of great sound, Pioneer included a 13-band equalizer and digital time alignment to ensure your listening position is the best position.
 Preamp outputs let you add amplifiers for more power and oomph from your sound.
 You can also feed video to additional backseat screens.
 There's even a video input for a backup camera.

-Audio/Video features: In addition to compatibility with Alpine's TuneIt app, the iLX-107 features a 9-band parametric EQ and digital time correction to refine your sound.
+Audio/Video features: In addition to compatibility with Alpine's TuneIt app, the iLX-F309 features a 9-band parametric EQ and digital time correction to refine your sound.
 You can add a backup camera for added safety.
-And, this Alpine works with iDatalink's Maestro RR interface for select vehicles, which lets you integrate lots of factory functionality, some of which you'll see on the Alpine display.
+The stereo also works with iDatalink's Maestro RR interface for select vehicles, which lets you integrate lots of factory functionality, some of which you'll see on the stereo's display.

 RetroSound Hermosa digital media receiver — Classic styling for vintage vehicles